brienze1/biscoint-mock/README.md

 Client balance can be retrieved by sending a `POST` request at `v1/balance`.
 There is no input required, so an empty body must be sent.

+Obs: I'm aware that this method should be a `GET` action, but the implementation must match the real Biscoint APIs.

 ```json
 {}
 ```